stefan-it/nmt-mk-en/README.md

 We want to train a char-based NMT system with the [dl4mt-c2c](https://github.com/nyu-dl/dl4mt-c2c) library in near future.

-Another task is to train a "big" *Transformer* model.

 # Acknowledgments

 We would like to thank the *Leibniz-Rechenzentrum der Bayerischen Akademie der